kass-ainata/weatherstation/README.md

 - Add more test coverage
 - Add pagination mechanism
 - Add Server side sorting
+- Lazy load the data in the UI - get first page (~20 rows) on page load and then use AJAX to call the REST api to get more data/pages

 ## Future Enhancements
 - Authentication/Authorization using Spring Security